 This vineyard has been producing premium Cabernet Sauvignon for Heitz since 1965 which he blended with other wine (although there were no vintages from Martha’s Vineyard in 1993, 1994 and 1995 due to needing to replant because phylloxera destroyed the vines).
 In 1966 Joe made the decision to bottle this wine as a single vineyard designate because of its own unique characteristics.
 Heitz Cellar was the first California winery to bottle a single vineyard Cabernet Sauvignon; today some of Napa’s most sought after wines are from single vineyard sites.

-Known for its minty, eucalyptus and chocolate aromatics – eucalyptus trees grow on site but these aromatic characteristics probably are not derived from the trees, but rather from the combination of clone and soil type.
+Known for its minty, eucalyptus and chocolate aromatics – several giant eucalyptus trees grow on the eastern edge of the vineyard, but these aromatic characteristics probably are not derived from the trees, but rather from the combination of clone and soil type.
 These qualities are inherent in the wines from this site regardless of vintage.

 The focus of Heitz Cellar is premium single vineyard designate Cabernet Sauvignon however throughout their history, they have produced wines from other varieties as diverse as Barbara, Riesling, Malvasia Bianca, Pinot Noir, sparkling wines and even a dry Sherry.
+It should also be noted that Heitz Cellar has produced a Chardonnay every year since their founding in 1961.
 Since the transition in ownership, the focus of Heitz Cellar is exclusively on Chardonnay and Cabernet Sauvignon.
 Wines from any other varieties are bottled under other labels (non Heitz Cellar).

 Heitz Cellar has produced a dry rosé before rosé’s of this style became trendy again.
 Every year they produce a 100% varietal rose of Grignolino.
 The Heitz Cellar 2018 Grignolino Rosé is noticeably pinkish-salmon color.
 Well endowed on the bouquet, offers bright fruit with some sweeter aromatics.
 Aromas of strawberry and notes of jolly rancher flavored watermelon.
 Also floral.
 A very food friendly offering with bright acidity and a tartness or zest which lingers on the finish.
 Previous vintages of this particular wine have been chosen by certain wine publications as one of their top wines of a particular year- truly remarkably considering the competition is often big red wines.